openshift-psap/topsail/docs/toolbox.generated/Container_Bench.iperf_net_host_benchmark.rst

 container_bench iperf_net_host_benchmark
 ========================================

-Runs the iperf3 benchmark using network host network between containers with the given runtime
+Runs the iperf3 benchmark using host network between containers with the given runtime